Phase Contrast Microscope: Principle, Types and Applications

 Since the phase difference between diffracted and direct light is insufficient in transparent specimens.
 A disk (annular ring) in the condenser separates direct and diffracted light.
 Likewise a special plate (phase plate) in the back of the focal plane of the objective lens increases the phase difference between diffracted light and direct light.
 The resulting increase in phase difference helps to form the image of transparent objects without staining.

-A physicist, Frits Zernike, gave this principle in 1932 and used this principle in microscopy in 1935.
-He was awarded the Nobel Prize in physics for this work.
+A physicist, Frits Zernike, discovered the phase-contrast phenomenon in 1930, and first described its application to microscopy in 1933.
+He built the first phase-contrast microscope by 1938, and was awarded the 1953 Nobel Prize in Physics for this work.

 Diffraction: the scattering of waves as they touch the specimen’s edge.